 In addition to the community advisory committee chaired by Member for Brimbank Natalie Suleyman MP, 150 consumers and community members have been involved in the consultation process to shape the project.

-The Joan Kirner Women’s and Children’s Hospital is scheduled to be completed by late 2018.
+The Joan Kirner Women’s and Children’s Hospital is scheduled to be completed 2019.